-VERIFY KEY VERIFY CHV CHANGE CHV UNBLOCK CHV GET CHALLENGE INTERNAL AUTH EXTERNAL AUTH INVALIDATE REHABILITATE
+VERIFY CHV CHANGE CHV UNBLOCK CHV GET CHALLENGE INTERNAL AUTH EXTERNAL AUTH

 Of these, the two cryptographic services are provided by the INTERNAL AUTH and the EXTERNAL AUTH commands.
-Only the TDES algorithm can be used within these commands to authenticate identities; that is, only TDES can be used in the FIPS approved mode for the Cryptoflex 8K card.
+DES and TDES algorithms can be used within these commands to authenticate identities.